-Upon successful completion of Year 13, our WASC-accredited Chatsworth High School Diploma is recognised worldwide.
-Some universities may require the IB Diploma for direct entry into their programmes, while others may accept DP Course results.
-If you are a DP Course student looking at a university requiring the IB Diploma, then you may need to consider taking a foundation year first, before entering their programme.
-Otherwise, you may need to consider a different university in a different country.
+Upon successful completion of Years 12 & 13, universities around the world will recognise our WASC accredited high school diploma (called the Chatsworth High School Diploma).
+However, some may require the IB Diploma for direct entry into their programmes, while some may not.
+If you are a DP Course student looking at a university requiring the IB Diploma, then you may need to consider taking a foundation year first before entering their programme.
+Otherwise, you may need to consider a different university.
 Though there are broadly understood admissions requirements based on regions of the world, please note each university will have their own admissions requirements depending on the programme you are considering.
 It is best to look directly at the university's website to discover their admissions requirements.
 The university process is never clear cut, and admissions requirements may change from year to year.